apm-denizens/dsc80-project5-notebook/writeup.md

 -   Report the performance of your model and whether or not you believe your current model is “good” and why.

+Usually random-forest classifiers handle large tabular data well, and perform decently in multiclass-classification problems.
 Through using a random-forest classifier with default sklearn hyper-parameters, we achieved these accuracies:

 TRAIN: 0.9421552878179384
 VAL: 0.930843373493976

 In this case, it doesn't seem as if there is too much overfitting going on, which is nice.
 (The training accuracy is not significantly higher than the validation accuracy.)
-Considering that we used such a simple baseline to achieve a 93% accuracy, we would argue that is pretty decent.
+Through this, our validation accuracy being only about a percent lower than our training accuracy, we'd argue that our baseline model performs well on unseen data.

 -   Tip: Make sure to hit all of the points above: many projects in the past have lost points for not doing so.